 Jesus said “If you love Me, keep My commandments.”

-Jesus also said that He only speaks what He hears the Father say.
+Jesus said that He only speaks what He hears the Father say.
 Everything that Jesus said is basically quoted from the Old Testament, or expounds upon something in the Old Testament.

 In Matthew 5 Jesus said “Think not that I came to destroy the Law or the prophets…”